abednarik/salt-elk-demo/README.md

   `sudo salt 'monitor' state.highstate`

 - After salt completes server provisioning Elasticsearch and Kibana should be running.
-Launch a Browser and go to **http://localhost:5601/**.
-Since Kibana is not yet configured you will be redirected to *Settings* to configure an index pattern.
-Will do this later on since we don't have an index until we get filebeat running.
+Launch a Browser and go to **http://localhost:5601/status#/** to check Kibana status.
+If you see *Status: Green* Kibana is ready to be configured.
+Once filebeat is up and running we need to set the index pattern to make Kibana able to show logs.
+Will do this later.

 - Now we need to setup filebeat in **client** server. running